moparisthebest/xmpp-proxy/README.md

 #### todo
   1. sasl external for s2s, initiating and receiving
-  2. websocket outgoing
-  3. XEP for XMPP-over-QUIC and XMPP-S2S-over-WebSocket
+  2. XEP for XMPP-over-QUIC and XMPP-S2S-over-WebSocket